OR WAIT null SECS

 · Similar reductions in complications were seen in both the high income and lower income sites in the study, with rates falling from 10.3 percent to 7.1 per cent and 11.7 percent to 6.8 percent respectively.

 “Like an airline pilot, the surgeon is only one member of an entire surgical team.
-Using the Checklist, we can improve communications during surgery to make sure everyone is on the same page and to use proven standards in every single operation to reduce the risks to patients,” said
+Using the Checklist, we can improve communications during surgery to make sure everyone is on the same page and to use proven standards in every single operation to reduce the risks to patients,” said Taylor.
+“We are now using the surgical checklist at UHN’s Toronto General, Toronto Western and Princess Margaret Hospitals to ensure the highest possible standards in our operating rooms.”

 For information about the WHO Safe Surgery Saves Lives initiative, CLICK HERE.